You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 Word of Mouth

-The most tried and true way to grow a email newsletter is through word of mouth - some entrepreneurs would say it's more important than all social media.
+The most tried and true way to grow a email newsletter business is through word of mouth - some entrepreneurs would say it's more important than all social media.

 Why you should focus on word of mouth: